snapframework/snap/design.md

 Handler monad that will look roughly like a state transformer built on top of the Snap monad with the top level application data as the state.
 To implement composability we also need an additional type parameter that can be changed to match the scope of the current snaplet.
-We use the "withReader :: (r1 -> r2) -> Reader r2 a -> Reader r1 a" pattern to manage scope changes, but in order to make our state composably mutable, we need to enlist the help of lenses instead of accessor functions.
+We use the `withReader :: (r1 -> r2) -> Reader r2 a -> Reader r1 a` pattern to manage scope changes, but in order to make our state composably mutable, we need to enlist the help of lenses instead of accessor functions.
 This allows us to keep only the top level state and mutate the current context using the lens.